 When Motivation Fizzles Out

 A weight-loss plan is super exciting in the beginning.
 You’ve got your breakfast shake and you’ve stocked up the fridge with fresh fruits and veggies.
 However, that excitement only lasts so long.
 In reality, motivation can fizzle out relatively quickly, so you need something more meaningful if you’re going to stick to your goals.
-What helps a lot of people is remembering their “why” or their reason for losing weight.
+To lose weight it is essential to remember your “why” to kickstart your motivation.
 Is it to feel more confident at a special event?
 Do you want to be able to run around with your kids?
 Are you tired of being out of breath when you walk up the stairs?
 Find your “why” and write it down.

 Moreover, when motivation is truly gone, get some rest.
 Sleep is actually a great thing when it comes to achieving a healthy weight.
 A routine sleep schedule regulates the body’s hunger and fullness cues, and it can even affect fat cells.
 Interrupted sleep or a lack thereof throws the body’s hormones out of whack, leading to improper insulin storage, and thus, weight gain.